 5. Take a walking tour

 Join a Florence Walking Tour and see Florence’s history come alive.
-From the Medici Tour, that introduces you to this famous family of cunning politicians, bankers and art patrons, to the Fascinating Florence that shows the highlights of the city, there’s something for every taste.
+From the Medici Tour, that introduces you to this famous family of cunning politicians, bankers and art patrons, to the Best of Florence Tour that shows the highlights of the city, there’s something for every taste.
 A guided tour is a great way to experience the city and get a feel for its history, and what makes it tick.

 => Learn some Curios facts about the Medici family.